-- 1. Be sure that you adjust the interior and exterior rear view mirrors to your driving preference. - 2.
-Adjust the driver's seat for proper distance from foot pedals and steering wheel to allow for safety

-- and ease in controlling your vehicle. - 3.
-Place front seats in the forward facing position. - 4.
+- 1. Be sure that you adjust the interior and exterior rear view mirrors to your driving prefer- - 2.
+Adjust the driver's seat for proper distance from foot pedals and steering wheel to allow for safety and ease in controlling your vehicle. - 3.
+Place front seats in the forward facing posi- - 4.
 Be sure to fasten all safety belts to fit you comfortably, but tight enough to obtain the full safety of the belts. - 5.
 Make sure all doors are completely shut and locked.
-When the doors are locked and shut, there is less chance of the doors flying open in event of an accident.
-It also prevents unintentional opening of doors and keeps intruders out of your vehicle. - 6.
-Check to see that all gauges are operating properly. - 7.
-Check the fuel level in the vehicle. - 8.
-Be certain that the fire extinguisher is fully charged and secure in its mounting bracket.
+When the doors are shut and locked, there is less change of the doors flying open in event of an accident.
+It also prevents unintentional opening of doors and keeps intruders out of your vehicle.